kemapak/factorial-tdd/factorial-tdd.md

 **For example:** `4! = 4 * 3 * 2 * 1` which is `24` in other words `4! = 4 * (4 - 1) * (4 - 2) * (4 - 3)`

-## Lets' implement factorial in TDD!
+## Lets' implement factorial with TDD!

 I will be **very verbose**, and try to mimic actual development iterations and steps.
 The code will not be optimized until we are done.
 Then we will do the refactoring, which I will also show.